Family Life Insurance

 Commonly, these trust can help parents establish a trustee that is aligned with their guardianship desires in their estate plan.

 Trusts can be named as a beneficiary on a life insurance policy.

 Either as primary or back up.
 An example would be if each parent were to name each other as a primary beneficiary but then the trust as a backup.
 If both parents pass away the trust is paid the life insurance benefit.

-There are lots of insurance offers out there for life insurance.
+There are lots of offers out there for buying life insurance.

 It’s hard to know whom to trust and which plan will off you the best deal.
 Keep in mind that cheaper is not always better.

 A plan that fits within your budget and provides the most life insurance protection for each individual in a family should always be the goal.
 Whether it’s the breadwinner, stay at home parent, single parent or child who dies, you need to make sure your family won’t struggle financially.

 Enlisting the helping of an independent life insurance agent can help you design a portfolio of plans that will protect the entire family.